 Cash Flow Analysis Techniques and Tips

-Two of the financial statements that business firms must prepare are the income statement and statement of cash flows.
-The income statement shows a firm's profit or net income.
-The statement of cash flows shows the firm's cash position.
+Two of the financial statements that business firms prepare as part of their monthly accounting cycle are the income statement and statement of cash flows.
+The income statement shows a firm's profit or net income, while the statement of cash flows shows the firm's cash position.

-Cash flow is defined as the difference in cash available to the business at the beginning of an accounting period and at the end.
-Cash is loan proceeds, investments, and the sale of assets, and goes out to pay for operating expenses, direct expenses, principal debt service, and the purchase of assets such as equipment.
+A company's cash flow at any point in time is the difference between its cash available at the beginning of an accounting period and at the end.
+The cash includes loan proceeds, investment income, and the sale of assets, and goes out to pay for operating expenses, direct expenses, principal debt service, and the purchase of assets such as equipment.
 When you operate a small business, cash is king.
-You can be profitable, but cash poor.
-If that is your position, you are in danger of losing your business.
+You can be profitable on paper, but cash poor.
+If that is your position, you could be in danger of losing your business.